twitter-archive/ostrich/README.md

 # Ostrich

-Ostrich is a small library for collecting and reporting runtime statistics and debugging info from a scala server.
-It can collect counters, gauges, and timings, and it can report them via log files or a simple web interface that includes graphs.
-A server can also be asked to shutdown or reload its config files using these interfaces.
+Ostrich is a library for scala servers that makes it easy to:

+- load & reload per-environment configuration
+- collect runtime statistics (counters, gauges, metrics, and labels)
+- report those statistics through a simple web interface (optionally with graphs) or into log files
+- interact with the server over HTTP to check build versions or shut it down

 The idea is that it should be simple and straightforward, allowing you to plug it in and get started quickly.

 This library is released under the Apache Software License, version 2, which should be included with the source in a file named `LICENSE`.